ronnieholm/Advent-of-Code-2019/Day07/README.md

 ## Part 2

 It's no good - in this configuration, the amplifiers can't generate a large enough output signal to produce the thrust you'll need.
-The Elves quickly talk you through rewiring the amplifiers into a feedback loop:
+The Elves q1uickly talk you through rewiring the amplifiers into a feedback loop:

           O-------O  O-------O  O-------O  O-------O  O-------O